Nationalization: Economic analysis

 Nationalization can have positive and negative effects.
-In 2019 research based on studies from Greenwich University found that the nationalization of key services such as water, bus, railways and broadband in the United Kingdom could save £13bn every year.
+In 2019, research based on studies from Greenwich University found that the nationalization of key services such as water, bus, railways and broadband in the United Kingdom could save £13bn every year.

-Conversely, an assessment from the Institute for Fiscal Studies found that it would add at least £150bn to the national debt and make it harder for the United Kingdom to hit its climate change targets.
-This analysis was based on the assumption that the UK Government would have to pay the market rate for these industries.

-Nationalization can produce adverse effects, such as reducing competition in the marketplace, which in turn reduces incentives to innovation and maintains high prices.
-In the short run, nationalization can provide a larger revenue stream for government, but can cause the industry to falter in the longer run.
-The collapse of the Venezuelan oil industry, due to government mismanagement, is a case in point.
+Nationalization may produce other effects, such as reducing competition in the marketplace, which in turn reduces incentives to innovation and maintains high prices.
+In the short run, nationalization can provide a larger revenue stream for government but may cause that industry to falter depending on the motivations of the nationalizing party.